-There are approximately one billion people use Facebook, and Twitter has moer than 500 million account holders.
-Add in all of the bloggers and it becomes crystal clear that social media is more than just a fad.
+More than 1.7 billion people visit Facebook each month, and Twitter has about 315 million active users.
+Add in all of the bloggers and the users of Pinterest, YouTube, Instagram, etc., and it becomes crystal clear that social media is more than just a fad.
 Social media is being used worldwide to connect old acquaintances, make business referrals, and market and advertise products and services.
 Chances are a vast majority of a company’s employees, customers, potential customers, and competitors access a social media site on a daily basis.
 Because social networks amass such huge audiences, social media is quickly becoming a preferred way for businesses to tout products and services.

 Q: Who regulates the use of social media as an advertising mechanism?

 A: The Federal Trade Commission regulates the use of endorsements and testimonials in advertising through its published Guides Concerning the Use of Endorsements and Testimonials in Advertising.
 These endorsement guides, which have been in effect for more than 20 years, address endorsements by consumers, experts, organizations, and celebrities.
 In fact, FTC revised its endorsement guides in 2009 to include blogs and social networking sites.
 In addition, in 2015, the FTC updated its The FTC's Endorsement Guides: What People Are Asking document to provide practical guidance on the use of social media in advertising.

 A: Under the guides, an endorsement is “any advertising message (including verbal statements, demonstrations, or depictions of the name, signature, likeness, or other identifying personal characteristics of an individual or the name or seal of an organization) that consumers are likely to believe reflects the opinions, beliefs, findings, or experiences of a party other than the sponsoring advertiser, even if the views expressed by that party are identical to those of the sponsoring advertiser.”
 Even clicking a Facebook "like" button may qualify as an endorsement.